uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/layer_normalization.rst

 Difference Between Forward Training and Forward Inference
 =========================================================

-If mean and variance are computed at runtime (i.e., |use_global_stats| is not set), they become outputs for the propagation kind |forward_training| (because they would be required during the backward propagation).
-Data layout for mean and variance must be specified during initialization of the layer normalization descriptor by passing the memory descriptor for statistics (e.g., by passing ``stat_desc`` in
-|layer_normalization_forward::desc::desc|).
-Mean and variance are
-not exposed for the propagation kind |forward_inference|.
+If mean and variance are computed at runtime (i.e., |use_global_stats|
+is not set), they become outputs for the propagation kind
+|forward_training| (because they would be required during the backward
+propagation).
+Data layout for mean and variance must be specified during initialization of the layer normalization descriptor by passing the memory descriptor for statistics (e.g., by passing ``stat_desc`` in |layer_normalization_forward::primitive_desc|).
+Mean and variance are not exposed for the propagation kind |forward_inference|.

 ********
 Backward